-NRS 201.300(1) is the Nevada law that prohibits pandering, which is enticing or persuading another adult to be a prostitute.
+NRS 201.300(1) is the Nevada law that prohibits pandering, which is defined as enticing or persuading another adult to engage in prostitution.
 Pandering is a category C felony carrying 1 to 5 years of prison time even if no money changes hands.
 But if the defendant uses violence or panders a child, then the state may bring more serious charges for sex trafficking (NRS 201.300(2)).

 The language of the statute reads that: